 For example, if a staff member at your dental office writes a negative online review of a competing dentist and your practice is taken to court for libel, a general liability insurance policy can pay for your legal defense.

-A business owner’s policy provides general liability and property protection for healthcare professionals, but it doesn’t shield against staff injuries, lawsuits related to work mistakes, or data breaches.
+A BOP covers the most common risks faced by healthcare professionals, but it doesn’t shield against staff injuries, lawsuits related to work mistakes, or data breaches.
 Healthcare professionals should also consider:

-Workers’ compensation insurance: Required in almost every state for healthcare businesses with employees, workers’ comp can cover medical fees and lost wages for work injuries.
+Workers’ compensation insurance: Most states require this coverage for healthcare businesses with employees.
+Workers’ comp can cover medical fees and disability benefits for work injuries.

 Cyber liability insurance: This policy helps healthcare professionals survive data breaches and cyberattacks by paying for recovery expenses and other associated costs.